-On June 3, 2022, a new feature was introduced for user pools within the Amazon Cognito console: Verifying attribute changes.
-Within this feature, there is the check: Keep original attribute value active when an update is pending - Recommended, which is, at the time of writing, selected by default for new user pools.
+On June 3, 2022, a new feature was introduced for user pools within the AWS Cognito console: Verifying attribute changes.
+Within this feature, there is the check: Keep original attribute value active when an update is pending – Recommended, which is, at the time of writing, selected by default for new user pools.
 This check prevents Cognito from updating a user attribute (for example the e-mail) without verification.

 This feature, however, was not present before June 3, 2022, therefore any user pool created before this date, might potentially be subject to the risks described in this article.
 It is therefore recommended to verify that your user pool, if you use “Cognito-assisted verification and confirmation”, has this option selected.